 Located right on the Mumbai front bay and nestled by the Gateway of India, it’s a 5* hotel of heritage luxury!

-This palace goes way back in Indias history books and big names such as Queen Elizabeth II, Obama and even John Lennon have stayed here.
+This palace goes way back in India’s history books and big names such as Queen Elizabeth II, Obama, and even John Lennon have stayed here.

-Here’s a guide to checking into the Taj Mahal Palace in Mumbai.
+Here’s a guide to checking into the Taj Mahal Palace Hotel in Mumbai.

 If you weren’t aware, Tata is one of the biggest companies in the world today and the biggest conglomerate in India; and it all started with him.

 Tata decided to build the hotel in reaction to the fact that he wasn’t allowed in the other Grand hotels in the city at the time.

-The reason being that he was Indian and it was “whites only”.
+The reason was that he was Indian and it was “whites only”.
 Well, this is the legend anyway.
 Others say that it was the key to what Bombay needed at the time.
 Either way, I don’t think he realised how famous this hotel would become.

-They were the first to have electricity, American fans and English butlers.
-The first licensed bar in the city, India’s first all day restaurant and the first ‘discotheque’ in India.
+They were the first to have electricity, American fans, and English butlers.
+The first licensed bar in the city, India’s first all-day restaurant, and the first ‘discotheque’ in India.